seungju-k1m/sac-td3-td7/README.md

 ## Example codes

 ```
-# There are two ways.
+# There are three ways.
 # First, Use cli
 make cli